 In the same article, back in January 2020, we were really proud we’d managed to smash out 65,000 words across the whole website to that point.
 But now, despite many writing challenges along the way, our blogs and website copy added together is approaching the 400,000 word mark.
 (Update since this post first appeared – it’s now closer to 450,000 words).

 It’s not quite War and Peace, but it’s not far off.

 A writing habit that's like a muscle memory

-When we think back to how we started writing this blog, and read back some of our earlier posts, we can see that we’ve built up a writing habit that’s like a muscle memory.
+When we think back to how we started writing this blog, and read back some of our earlier posts, we can see we’ve built up a writing habit that’s like a muscle memory.
 It’s now easier and faster to write this content.
 We do our research on likely topics of interest.
-Automatically, we check keywords to see what would help with SEO.
+Automatically, we check keywords for inspiration to see what would help with SEO.

-It’s not so much the physical energy of sitting down in front of a keyboard, but the mental energy to create ideas and thoughts, and covert them into words on the page.
-Your brain is highly active when you write, and this drains energy and calories as you write.
+Writing in 2020 also reminded us writing takes a large amount of energy.
+That’s why being “fit” to write matters so much.
+It’s not so much the physical energy of sitting down in front of a keyboard, but the mental energy to generate ideas and thoughts.
+Then to covert those into words on the page.
+Your brain’s highly active when you write.
+You burn calories and drain energy when you write.

 Writing takes time

 And writing is a creative process.
 With creative processes, the more time you have, the better the quality you deliver.
 Obviously, it’s possible to write fast.
 Sometimes, you have no choice if there’s an important customer deadline.